sawera2003/sawera2003/README.md

 - 📫 How to reach me: **sawerarehman2003@gmail.com**

-- ⚡ Fun fact about me: **I pick up new skills quickly and never give up, no matter how challenging things get😊**
+- ⚡ Fun fact about me: **I'm a fast learner and don't give up, no matter the challenge!😊**

 <h3 align="left">Connect with me:</h3>
 <p align="left">